DBC-SF/mentorship-wiki/README.md

 New Mentor [On boarding Guide](https://docs.google.com/document/d/1M-0K1eJF2NYSPI1TBqa0s0RKvVpzSnTnybIFJcH-wyc/edit?usp=sharing)

+## Sessions

-#### Signing Up For Shifts:
+#### Signing Up For Sessions:
-- Mentor shifts are created on the mentor appointments calendar - if you are a mentor [you can sign up here](https://www.google.com/calendar/selfsched?sstoken=UUZObHZFNEpMRnV0fGRlZmF1bHR8MWY3MjM4NjgwOWQzZDBiNmEwYTFhNDIzYjNhMThkNTU)
+- Mentor sessions are created on the mentor appointments calendar - if you are a mentor [you can sign up here](https://www.google.com/calendar/selfsched?sstoken=UUZObHZFNEpMRnV0fGRlZmF1bHR8MWY3MjM4NjgwOWQzZDBiNmEwYTFhNDIzYjNhMThkNTU)
- - Some shifts are assigned by mentor coordinators either because they are phase specific shifts during core hours, or a particular mentor has requested to own that shift (ie whiteboard wednesdays).
+ - Some sessions are assigned by mentor coordinators either because they are phase specific sessions during core hours, or a particular mentor has requested to own that session (ie whiteboard wednesdays).
- - Open shifts may be filled by any mentor.
-It is useful if you can claim open shifts a few days ahead of time so students know what support to expect, but they may be claimed as you walk in the door.
+ - Open sessions may be filled by any mentor.
+It is useful if you can claim open sessions a few days ahead of time so students know what support to expect, but they may be claimed as you walk in the door.
- - If there are no open shifts available on the time you want to mentor, you may request that additional shifts be created.
+ - If there are no open sessions available on the time you want to mentor, you may request that additional sessions be created.

 - See the video below for specific instructions. **coming soon**

+#### Finding Coverage For Sessions:
+- You must find coverage for sessions you no longer want to work, with the exceptions of personal emergencies (including interview requests).
+Use the mentor email list (mentors.sf@devbootcamp.com) to find coverage.
+- Once someone has offered to pick up your session, you need to delete yourself from the DBC::SF Mentor calendar (NOT YOUR PERSONAL CALENDAR).
+This will open up the session on the Mentor Calendar and the other mentor can sign up.

+ 1. Go to your Google calendar page and make sure that the DBC::SF Mentor Calendar is the only one selected.
+If you have your personal calendar displayed as well, you may inadvertantly delete the session from your personal calendar instead of the DBC calendar.
+Your old session WILL STILL BE VISIBLE on the DBC calendar, even though it is gone from your own calendar.
+You need to be sure to delete directly from the DBC calendar for this reason.
+ 2. Click on the session you need to delete and then click the "Delete" link.
+ 3. A pop-up will appear - Choose either "Delete and update guests" or "Delete without updating", it doesn't matter.
+ 4. Inform the person picking up your session that it's now available on the calendar.

 #### Before Your Shift:
 - Review the challenges the students will be working by checking each of their phase guides.
 You can access these through the mentor GitHub account.

 #### During Your Shift:
-- Write your name and shift time on the board.
+- Write your name and session time on the board.
 - Let the students know you're available.
 - Sit at one of the small tables at the end of the student workstations so you're easily accessible.
 - Check frequently for post-it flags on the computers.